Don’t Judge by Appearance: The Intelligence Hidden in Non-Speakers

 I brought Avrumi to Judy for an evaluation.
 She read him an article with advanced vocabulary and high-school level concepts, then asked him questions which he answered by pointing to letters on a letterboard.
 Though he identified many letters correctly, he also made many errors.
 I was deeply skeptical.
 At that time, I didn't even know Avrumi knew the alphabet, so how could he possibly be spelling words??

 Judy gently challenged my assumptions.
 "Presume competence," she urged.
 She explained that many non-speakers are exceptionally bright, and Avrumi was no exception.
-His intelligence wasn't the issue, it was dyspraxia, which makes coordinated movements difficult, including speech and accurate pointing.
+His intelligence wasn't the issue, it was dyspraxia, a motor‑planning disorder that makes coordinated movements difficult, including speech and accurate pointing.
 With practice, accuracy improves.

 It changed everything.